OfficeDev/office-ui-fabric-core/ghdocs/FEATURES.md

 </html>
 ```

 Fabric supports 24 language codes.
-These codes use the following font stacks.
+These codes use the font stacks listed in the following table.

 |Language|Code|Font stack|
 |:-----:|:-----:|:------:|